netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

       Multiple PEPs may be involved in a network.

-      A PEP exposes a NETCONF interface to the SDN controller {{!RFC6241}}.
+      A PEP exposes a NETCONF interface {{!RFC6241}} to the SDN controller.

    {{arch}} provides the overall architecture and procedure for policy- based access control management.